progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--Now that your work is merged in, you have no further need for the `iss53` branch.
 You can delete it and then manually close the ticket in your ticket-tracking system:-->

 Jetzt da wir die Arbeit zusammengeführt haben, ist der `iss53`-Branch nicht mehr notwendig.
-Du kansst ihn löschen und das Ticket im Ticket-Tracking-System schliessen.
+Du kannst ihn löschen und das Ticket im Ticket-Tracking-System schliessen.

 	$ git branch -d iss53